Tunnelsats/tunnelsats/README.md

 ## Further Help: ##

+Please review the [FAQ](FAQ.md) for further help.
-If you need further help setting up hybrid mode over VPN or just want to have a chat with us, join our [Tunnel⚡Sats](https://t.me/+NJylaUom-rxjYjU6) Telegram group.
+If you need any other help setting up hybrid mode over VPN or just want to have a chat with us, join our [Tunnel⚡Sats](https://t.me/+NJylaUom-rxjYjU6) Telegram group.

 ____________________________________________________________